nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 #.
 Phase tracking, phase correction, phase noise, carrier frequency offset, power amplifier non-linearities etc. are not considered.

-Several packets are simulated across the link to obtain PER, the number of packets needed to reliably estimate a PER value is computed using the consideration that ratio of the estimation error to the true value should be within 10 % with probability 0.95.
+Several packets are simulated across the link to obtain PER, the number of packets needed to reliably estimate a PER value is computed using the consideration that the ratio of the estimation error to the true value should be within 10 % with probability 0.95.
-For each SNR value (using 0.2 dB SNR resolution), simulations were run until either a minimum value of 400 unsuccessfully decoded packets were observed or a total of 40000 packets were simulated.
+For each SNR value, simulations were run until a total of 40000 packets were simulated.

-The obtained results are very close to original TGn curves as shown in Figure :ref:`default-table-based-error-model-validation`
+The obtained results are very close to TGax curves as shown in Figure :ref:`default-table-based-error-model-validation`

 .. _default-table-based-error-model-validation: